 Reduced IRS Reporting Requirements

-- Stopped the IRS from forcing businesses to reconcile their gross receipts with the new Form 1099K
+- Stopped the IRS from forcing businesses to reconcile their gross receipts with the new Form 1099K.

 Repealed Harmful Provisions in Obamacare

-Repeal New Federal Healthcare Law
+Small Business Relief from Federal Healthcare Law

-- NFIB was the only business organization to challenge the new healthcare law before the U.S. Supreme Court
+- NFIB was the only business organization to challenge the new healthcare law before the U.S. Supreme Court.

 Healthcare Reform for Small Business

-- Put small business on the same playing field as big business
+- Put small business on the same playing field as big business.

-- Improve healthcare access and affordability
+- Improve healthcare access and affordability.

-- Medical malpractice reform
+- Medical malpractice reform.

-- Allow pooling across state linesto increase buying power
+- Allow pooling across state linesto increase buying power.

 Small Business Tax Relief

-- Repeal the Estate tax.
+- Repeal the estate tax.